 The Committee invites students to submit Notes and Comments in advance of any of the Journal's four deadlines ("drop dates") throughout the year.
-The first two drop dates for Volume 131 are Friday, February 26 at 5 PM ET and Friday, April 9 at 5 PM ET.
-The last two drop dates for Volume 131 will be in July and October, with particular dates to be determined after the second drop date.
+The first two drop dates for Volume 132 are Friday, February 25, at 5 PM and Friday, April 8, at 5 PM.
+There will be two additional drop dates for Volume 132, one in the summer and one in the fall, with exact dates to be announced in the future.

 After each drop date, the Committee considers all scholarship submitted for that drop date through its standard review process.
 Students may submit their work at any time before a drop date, but the Committee does not review submissions on a rolling basis.
-The Committee begins its review of work submitted for a given drop date after the drop date (e.g., you are welcome to submit your work for the April drop date at any time between February 26 and April 9, but the Committee will not begin its review until April 9).
+The Committee begins its review of work submitted for a given drop date after the drop date (e.g., you are welcome to submit your work for the April drop date at any time between February 25 and April 8, but the Committee will not begin its review until April 8).
 There is no advantage to submitting early.

 All submissions are reviewed anonymously.
 Each submission is first evaluated by a Subcommittee of Notes & Comments editors.
 Notes and Comments that advance past the Subcommittee stage are then subject to preemption checks and reviewed by the Full Committee.
-Before accepting a Note or Comment at Full Committee, the Committee also seeks the input of consults with relevant scholarly expertise or practical experience.
+Before accepting a

+Note or Comment at Full Committee, the Committee also seeks the input of consults with relevant scholarly expertise or practical experience.
 The review process takes approximately three weeks.

-For additional details on each step of the review process, see the attached Appendix.
-For more information on the logistics of submitting a Note or Comment, see the Notes Submission Guidelines at pages 8-9 and the Comments Submission Guidelines at pages 6-8.
+For more information on the logistics of submitting a Note or Comment, see the Notes and Comments Submission Guidelines.